Today is No Smoking Day. I successfully stopped smoking over 5 years ago now and I would love to share my 10 tips with you to help you quit too.

-Many people try to quit on World Asthma Day, as part of their new year goals and resolutions, or often after a bad cold or flu.
-If you’ve been thinking of stopping smoking then why not make today, the first day of Stoptober, the day you give up for good?
+I’ve shared these tips before during other no smoking campaigns.
+Many people try to quit on No Smoking Day, during Stoptober, on World Asthma Day, in January as part of their new year goals and resolutions, or often after a bad cold or flu.
+If you’ve been thinking of stopping smoking then why not make today, the day you give up for good?

 I had been a smoker for the best part of 25-30 years and had unsuccessfully quit and restarted so many times during that period.
 On 19th October 2014, I gave up for good.

 I will start with the shocking story of how I started smoking in the first place.
 I am 51 now and things were very different when I was a child.
 At the very impressionable age of 9, (yes I’m very ashamed to admit it 9!)
 I had a friend called Alison who was a few years older than me.
 All the local kids hung around together irrespective of age.
 In some ways, they were simpler times when children would go out to play with their friends in the morning and only return home when they were hungry.
 Most pastimes were sports and play orientated at the park.

 One day my friend Alison suggested that we pool our 10p sweet money together and buy 10 cigarettes from the machine outside the corner shop.
 Yes, it was only 20p for a pack of 10 No6 or No10 fags.
 She had taken some of her mum’s cooking matches to light them with.
 I don’t remember how it made me feel or why I said yes but we went and sat in the tree in the churchyard and chain-smoked 5 cigarettes each!
 Sadly, that was the start of the slippery slope.